 It’s near the beach

 Do I really need an explanation?
-The beach is ten minutes away by bus and I’m planning on getting so tan that people will actually start believing I’m African.
+The beach is a ten minute bus ride away, and I’m planning on getting so tan that people will actually start believing I’m African.
 Also WIN for having public transportation and not paying for beach parking like in Los Angeles!

 There aren’t as many expats